Nagarethinam24/Image_Steganography_using_LSB_and_AES/README.md

-using Python in Visual Studio Code environment the secret data embedded in an cover image is successfully retrieved using an aes encryption key and the RGB pixel value of the cover image and the secret image is successfully extracted and saved.
+using Python in Visual Studio Code environment the secret data embedded in an cover image is successfully retrieved using an aes encryption key which can be shared with the receiver using Diffie-Hellman Key Exchange
+Technique and the RGB pixel value of the cover image and the secret image is successfully extracted and saved.